anhgelus/molehunt/Writerside/topics/usage.md

 To start a game, execute `/molehunt start` (you must be OP).

-The game stops automatically if one of these two condition is met :
+The game ends automatically if one of these two condition is met :
 - Every alive player is a mole.
 - The timer has run out.

-The game does not automatically end when every mole is dead to allow for funny moments.
+The game does not automatically end when every mole is dead to allow for some funny moments.
 But if needed, you can stop the game early by using `/molehunt stop` (you must be OP).